niemiecw/Power-BI---project/README.md

 # 📊 Data Professional Survey Breakdown – Power BI Project

-This project presents a visual analysis of survey results collected from Data Professionals (e.g., Data Scientists, Data Engineers, Analysts).
+This project presents a visual analysis of survey results collected from Data Professionals.
 The goal was to extract valuable insights from raw Excel data and turn it into a clear and interactive dashboard using Power BI.

 ## 🛠️ Tools & Technologies
 - Power BI (main tool for analysis and visualization)